pavelmajek/advent-of-code/README.md

-My solution for advent of code in python.
+My solution for Advent of Code in Python.
 They are not optimal, but it's fun and I'm learning :)